sebastiansulinski/laravel-routes/README.md

 The magically called static methods on the `FrontCollection` are names of the collection classes in `camelCase` - say for instance collection with name `FoodRecepies` would be called as `FrontCollection::foodRecepies()` and so on.

-If you want to keep your `routes.php` file even cleaner, you could create a master collection for each section and then pass all those separate calls to it - like so
+If you want to keep your `routes.php` file even cleaner, you could create a master collection for each section and then enclose all separate route collections inside of it

 ```
 // app/Http/Routes/Collections/Front/Master.php